What is there to do on New Year's Day in Amsterdam?

 5. New Year’s Concert

 If learning more about classical music is on your resolution list, then make sure to check out the New Year’s Concert at the Concertgebouw’s famous Main Hall.
-The Dutch Wind Ensemble will be accompanied by surprise guests and soloists in an event that will have you daintily clapping your way into a very refined new year.
+The featured ensembles are often accompanied by surprise guests and soloists in an event that will have you daintily clapping your way into a very refined new year.

-- Happyhappyjoyjoy: Asian fusion with restaurant locations in West, East and Zuid
+- Happyhappyjoyjoy: Asian fusion with restaurant locations in Centre, West, South and Zuidas

 - Salmuera: Latin American in Jordaan area, dishing up great Mexican and Peruvian vibes and delicious cocktails